nguyensjsu/cmpe281-avengers/Book-store-UI/book-store/instructions.md

 Install latest version of node ([installation](https://docs.npmjs.com/getting-started/installing-node))

-Go to the source code directory and install npm packages mentioned in the package,json.
+Go to the source code directory and install npm packages mentioned in the package.json.
 ```shell
 npm install
 ```